 Prior to 2022, potential asylum seekers were only granted access if they clearly articulated their intention to apply for asylum immediately, even if they entered Ukraine on another basis, such as an invitation from friends, a student visa, or a tourist visa.
-According to the applicable legislation and instructions, the SBGS has a right to conduct a detailed interview when they suspect that the declared intention of the visit is not credible.
+According to the applicable legislation and instructions, the SBGS has the right to conduct a detailed interview when it suspects that the declared intention of the visit is not credible.
 During the process, they are obliged to provide an interpreter if needed.

 The ECtHR case O.M. and D.S. v.
-Ukraine illustrates the example of serious difficulties asylum seekers faced when trying to access asylum procedures while at the Ukrainian border.[4]
-The SBGS removed the first applicant from Ukraine without duly examining her claim despite her articulated intention to make an asylum application supplying it with the explanation.[5]
+Ukraine illustrates the serious difficulties asylum seekers faced when trying to access asylum procedures at the Ukrainian border.[4]
+The SBGS removed the first applicant from Ukraine without duly examining her claim, despite the fact that she had articulated her intention to make an asylum application and given relevant explanations.[5]
 In addition, the lawyer, representatives of the UNHCR, and the Parliament Commissioner were not allowed to meet with the applicants.[6]

-According to the statistical data, in 2023, the SBGS issued 491 refusals to allegedly irregular migrants and detained 2,055 irregular migrants for illegally crossing the border, breaching the rules of staying in the territory of Ukraine and other violations.[7]
+According to the statistical data, during January-April 2024, the SBGS issued 402 refusals to allegedly irregular migrants and detained 1,577 irregular migrants for illegally crossing the border, breaching the rules of staying in the territory of Ukraine and other violations.[7]

 Border monitoring

-In addition, monitors emphasised that the closure of border crossing points, such as Mohyliv-Podilskyi and Bronnytsia, during air raid alerts has a severe impact on travellers, including families with children.
+In addition, monitors emphasised that the closure of border crossing points during air raid alerts, such as those of Mohyliv-Podilskyi and Bronnytsia, has a severe impact on travellers, including families with children.
 They are forced to wait in long queues in harsh winter conditions until the points reopen, with no bomb shelters available for civilians at these locations.[12]

-R2P monitors concluded that at the time of the monitoring, the international checkpoints and the areas in front of them were not adequately provided with the conditions necessary to meet the basic needs of people.[13]
+R2P monitors concluded in 2023 that the international checkpoints and the areas in front of them were not adequately provided with the conditions necessary to meet the basic needs of people.[13]

-In addition, the Parliament Commissioner has access to the places of passenger transit facilities at state border crossing points without prior notice of the time and purpose of the visit.[14]
+In parallel to this organised monitoring, the Parliament Commissioner has access to the places of passenger transit facilities at state border crossing points without prior notice of the time and purpose of the visit.[14]
+Information about such monitoring visits is published on the Parliament Commissioner’s website and in his annual reports.[15]

 Legal access to the territory